 Communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.

-- Introduce the concept of measuring the development of countries to students as a form of statistical comparison.
+- Introduce the concept of measuring the development of countries as a form of statistical comparison.

 - “Development” is a measure of how economically, socially, culturally or technologically advanced a region (eg a country) is.
 The two main ways of measuring development are economic development and human development.

-- Economic development includes a country's wealth and how it is generated; and human development incorporates wealth, jobs, education, nutrition, health, leisure and safety - as well as political and cultural freedom.
+- Economic development includes a country's wealth and how it is generated.
+Human development incorporates wealth, jobs, education, nutrition, health, leisure and safety as well as political and cultural freedom.

 - Health: Does the population have access to medical care?
 What level of healthcare is available - basic or advanced?
 Is it free?

 - Industry: What type of industry dominates?
-LEDCs focus on primary industries, such as farming, fishing and mining.
-MEDCs focus on secondary industries, such as manufacturing.
+LEDCs (Less Economically Developed Countries) focus on primary industries, such as farming, fishing and mining.
+MEDCs (More Economically Developed Countries) focus on secondary industries, such as manufacturing.
 The most advanced countries tend to focus more on tertiary or service industries, such as banking and information technology.

 - Education: Does the population have access to education?
 Is it free?
 What level of education is available (i.e. primary, secondary or further/higher education)?

-- Explain that the United Nations Human Development Index (HDI) is a weighted mix of indices that show life expectancy, knowledge (adult literacy and education) and standard of living (GDP per capita), which provides each country with an HDI value ranging from 0 to 1.
-According to the 2013 HDI, the UK has an index of 0.892 and India 0.586
+- Explain that the United Nations Human Development Index (HDI) is a mix of indices that show life expectancy, knowledge (adult literacy and education) and standard of living (GDP per capita), that gives each country an HDI value ranging from 0 to 1.

 - Before showing the following United Nations Development Plan HDI to students, ask them which three countries they’d expect to be at the top of the list.
-Now show the link: http://hdr.undp.org/en/content/table-1-human-development-index-and-its-components.
+Now show the link: http://hdr.undp.org/en/data.
 Were they right?
 Are there any surprises?
-What do they make of the UK’s ranking?
+What do they make of the UK’s ranking (Page 2 of 19)?
 What about India's ranking?
+(Page 14 of 19)